alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 Given a starting board, you can clear any group of 2 or more connected blocks of the same color.
 Each time you do so, every other block falls according to gravity.
 Your goal is to clear as many blocks as possible.
 You earn more points for clearing large groups at once, and having fewer blocks leftover when you run out of moves.
-The game is made of 10 levels, starts with a 12 x 14 grid of 4 colors and ending with a 16 x 18 grid of 9 colors.
+The game is made of 10 levels, starting with a 12 x 14 grid of 4 colors and ending with a 16 x 18 grid of 9 colors.

 <div style="width:100%; display:flex; margin-bottom:15px;">
     <div style="width:30%">